-- Training on ethical and fair trading remains part of our awareness approach for relevant members of staff, along with regular knowledge sharing. - Responsibility for oversight of ethical compliance, particularly within trading and licensing, has been allocated to our Head of Partnerships this year to reflect its importance and to drive overall consistency in implementation within operational teams. - We also provide guidance documentation to product manufacturers and licensees on how to follow our ethical trading programme, underlining that minimum standards on forced labour and other serious issues must be met before a factory can be approved for production.
+- Training on ethical and fair trading remains part of our awareness approach for relevant members of staff, along with regular knowledge sharing. - Responsibility for oversight of ethical compliance, particularly within trading and licensing, sat with our Commercial Director and Head of Partnerships during 20/21 to reflect its importance and to drive overall consistency in implementation within operational teams.

-• Our whistleblowing policy includes human rights issues, such as modern slavery.
+- We also provide guidance documentation to product manufacturers and licensees on how to follow our ethical trading programme, underlining that minimum standards on forced labour and other serious issues must be met before a factory can be approved for production. - Our whistleblowing policy includes human rights issues, such as modern slavery.
 This policy continued to be available for our staff to use if they become concerned.
 There were no issues relating to modern slavery raised over the last year.